 For safety, and the protection of the school, it is necessary that everyone strictly observe and abide by fire safety rules.
-These rules are few and simple.
-All combustible materials are to be carefully secured.
-Students working in science rooms, and shops are especially cautioned to exercise care in the use of flammable materials common to these classes.
+Students are especially cautioned to exercise care in the use of flammable materials common to specific classes.

 Fire/evacuation drills are an important safety measure and are required by law.
 They are held to prepare students, faculty and staff for safe evacuation of the building in case of an actual fire.
 Your full cooperation is needed to make the drills as effective as possible.
 Fire drills are a necessary and serious action taken during the school year.
 Follow these rules carefully: